Let us put you in touch with an authorized installer in your area:

 BAi Readers are part of a complete vehicle access control system.
-A simple access control system is made up of three parts, a device to identify vehicles, an access controller and gate with gate operator.
+A simple access control system is made up of three parts:

 The device used to identify vehicles can be a BAi reader or other identification product.